ArkinSolomon/sakura-docs/docs/commands.md

 ### MKDIR

-**Requires WRITE permissions**

-Create a directory at the specified path.
+Create a directory at `dir`.
 Errors if the directory already exists, or if the parent directory does not exist.
+Requires WRITE permissions on `dir`.

+`MKDIR [dir]`

 ```ska
 MKDIR /some/new_folder